Duncan Edwards: Career

 In May 1955, Edwards was selected for the England squad which travelled to mainland Europe for matches against France, Portugal and Spain, starting all three matches.
 Upon returning from the tour, he began a two-year stint in the British Army with the Royal Army Ordnance Corps.
-Army service was compulsory at the time for all men of his age under the National Service scheme, with the exception of students and those working in certain trades.
+Army service was compulsory at the time for all men of his age under the national service scheme, with the exception of students and those working in certain trades.
 He was stationed at Nesscliffe near Shrewsbury along with teammate Bobby Charlton, 12 months his junior, but was allowed leave to play for United.
-He also took part in army matches, and in one season played nearly 100 matches in total.
+He also served in Wales alongside future Tottenham Hotspur manager Keith Burkinshaw.
+Edwards took part in army matches, and in one season played nearly 100 matches in total.
 In the 1955–56 season, despite missing nearly two months of action due to a severe bout of influenza, Edwards played 33 times as United won the championship of the Football League by a margin of 11 points ahead of their nearest challengers Blackpool.
 The following season he made 34 league appearances, taking his total past the 100 mark, as United won a second consecutive league title, and was also in the team that contested the 1957 FA Cup Final, in which United missed out on the Double after a 2–1 defeat to Aston Villa.
 He also made seven appearances during United's first ever foray into the European Cup, including a 10–0 win over Anderlecht which remains the club's biggest-ever margin of victory.
-United reached the semi finals of this competition, being ousted by Real Madrid.
+United reached the semi-finals of this competition, being ousted by Real Madrid.

 By now he was also a regular in the England team, featuring in all four of England's qualifying matches for the 1958 World Cup and scoring two goals in the 5–2 win over Denmark on 5 December 1956.
 He was expected to be a key player for England in the 1958 World Cup, and was seen as a likely candidate to replace the ageing Billy Wright as national team captain.